fsiegrist/devops-bootcamp-06-artifact-repository/Exercises.md

 - You create Nexus user for the project 1 team to have access to this npm repository

 **Steps to solve the tasks:**

+Open Nexus in your browser via `http://<droplet-ip-address>:8081` and login as admin user.

+Create a new user:
+- Go to Settings > Security > Users
+- Press the 'Create local user' button
+- Enter an ID (e.g. project-1); fill in all other mandatory form fields; select the status 'Active'; assign the role 'nx-anonymous'
+- Press the blue 'Create local user' button

+Create a new role:
+- Go to Settings > Security > Roles and press the 'Create Role' button
+- Choose the type 'Nexus role'; enter an id (e.g. nx-npm) and a name;
+- Select the privilege 'nx-repository-view-npm-*-*'
+- Press the 'Save' button

+Assign the new role to the new user:
+- Go back to Settings > Security > Users and select the new project-1 user
+- Move the new role 'nx-npm' to the granted roles and remove the previously assigned role 'nx-anonymous'
+- Press the 'Save' button

 </details>